felixalacampagne/flactagger/README.md

 raw audio to match the digests created by ffmpeg, and also discovered that most FLAC files also contain the same digest embedded in them.
-This provides a handy way of checking that the audio hasn't been changed by the various operations applied to the files between creation and the final listening format, which just happens to be ALAC, for me, also also ensuring that backups on optical media haven't become corrupt.
+This provides a handy way of checking that the audio hasn't been changed by the various operations applied to the files between creation and the final listening format, which for me just happens to be ALAC, and also ensuring that backups on optical media haven't become corrupt.

 FLACtagger relies on;